 - 6. Implement a buddy programme

-Buddy programmes are an excellent way of helping new employees find their feet within your organisation as quickly as possible.
+Buddy programmes are an excellent way of helping new employees find their feet within your organization as quickly as possible.
 The first 3-6 months of employment are the danger period and you need to meaningfully engage with your newbie right from the outset if you want to retain them.

-Using a buddy, or mentor, is a great way to do this because not only does it make your new hire feel part of the team straight away, but it also lets you as a manager or HR person, delegate some of the ‘settling in’ tasks.
+Using a buddy, or mentor, is a great way to do this because not only does it make your new hire feel part of the team straight away, but it also lets you, as a manager or HR person, delegate some of the ‘settling in’ tasks.

-For example, assign your new person a colleague who is positive, knowledgeable and a good company advocate.
+For example, assign your new person a coworker who is positive, knowledgeable and a good company advocate.
 This person can show them around the office, introduce them to people, take them to lunch on their first day, tell them where the best local coffee or sandwich bar is and generally answer any of the myriad of questions new starters usually have.

 - 7. Knock down walls

-Well, okay, we don’t mean this quite as literally as it sounds, but if your office is still utilising cubicles as work spaces, consider removing them and creating a more modern, open plan approach.
+Well, okay, we don’t mean this quite as literally as it sounds, but if your office is still utilizing cubicles as work spaces, consider removing them and creating a more modern, open plan approach.